ChrisWilliamson11/blender-assistant-mcp/TOOLS_CONFIG.md

 ## Overview

-The Blender Assistant now uses a **preference-based tools configuration system** instead of hardcoded tool lists.
-This provides flexibility to customize which tools are exposed to the LLM via the OpenAI-style tools schema, enabling you to optimize context usage and control the assistant's capabilities.
+The Blender Assistant uses a **checkbox-based tools configuration system** in preferences to control which tools are exposed to the LLM via the OpenAI-style tools schema.
+This provides an intuitive way to customize the assistant's capabilities and optimize context usage.

-## What Changed
+## What Changed (Version 2.2.0+)

 ### Previous System
 - Tools were hardcoded in `build_openai_tools()` function
-- A separate UI-based tool selector existed but wasn't integrated with schema-based tools
+- A separate UI-based tool selector panel existed in the 3D Viewport sidebar
+- Tool selector panel wasn't integrated with schema-based tools
 - No easy way to switch between tool sets

-### New System
+### New System (Current)
-- Tools are configured via **Preferences → Tools Configuration (Advanced)**
-- Tool list is stored as JSON in preferences
+- **Checkbox-based UI** directly in preferences
+- Tools grouped by category with visual enable/disable buttons
 - Three quick presets available: Lean (Default), Core Only, All Tools
-- `execute_code` is always included regardless of settings (safety guarantee)
+- `execute_code` is always enabled and locked (safety guarantee)
+- Old 3D Viewport tool selector panel removed (deprecated)

 ## Location